openjdk/jdk/src/jdk.compiler/share/man/javac.md

 <a id="option-proc">`-proc:`\[`none`, `only`, `full`\]</a>
 :   Controls whether annotation processing and compilation are done.

-    `-proc:none` means that compilation takes place without annotation processing. `-proc:only` means that only annotation processing is done, without any subsequent compilation. and
+    -   `-proc:none` means that compilation takes place without annotation processing

+    -   `-proc:only` means that only annotation processing is done, without any subsequent compilation.

-    `-proc:full` means annotation processing and compilation are done.
+    -   `-proc:full` means annotation processing and compilation are done.

     If this option is not used, annotation processing and compilation are done if at least one other option is used to explicitly configure annotation processing.